 From an original pool of 111 artist/team proposal submissions, seven were selected.
 Of these, three are from Wisconsin and four currently reside in or have a direct connection to south Wood County.
 Additional engagement opportunities for residents have ranged from helping to find materials, to participating in educational classes, to actively taking part in creating art that will be displayed.

-To view a video about this grant's outcomes go to: Art In Action.
+To view a video about this grant's outcomes go to Incourage's YouTube page to view the video "Art In Action."